apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**China Factory Activity Shrinks Again in Warning to Economy**
+**2024 Free Agency: Options and qualifying offers**

-You can read more about it [here](https://www.bloomberg.com/news/articles/2024-06-30/china-factory-activity-shrinks-again-in-warning-to-economy).
+You can read more about it [here](https://www.nba.com/news/2024-free-agency-options-and-qualifying-offers).

 ## Requirements
 - Python 3.8